LB&SCR E4 class: History

-Seventy-five members of the class were built by Brighton Works between December 1897 and September 1903.
-All of the class survived to enter Southern Railway ownership in 1923.
-One example, No. 2483 Hellingly, was severely damaged as a result of enemy action against Eastbourne motive power depot in 1942 during a Luftwaffe air raid event known as the Baedeker Blitz.
+All of the class entered Southern Railway ownership in 1923.
+One example, No. 2483 Hellingly, was severely damaged at Eastbourne motive power depot in 1942 during the Luftwaffe air raid known as the Baedeker Blitz.
 Hellingly was scrapped in July 1944.
-One engine, No. 2510, was tested on the railways of the Isle of Wright in 1947, albeit unsuccessfully.
-The class continued in regular use following the nationalisation of the Southern Railway as part of British Railways in 1948.
-However, with the arrival of diesel multiple units and the reduction in the number of branch lines after The Reshaping of British Railways in 1963, the locomotives gradually became surplus to requirements, and withdrawals commenced in 1955.
-Most of the class were withdrawn between 1958 and 1964.
+One engine, No. 2510, was unsuccessfully tested on the railways on the Isle of Wight in 1947.
+The class continued regular service after the Southern Railway was nationalised into British Railways in 1948.
+However the class gradually became redundant with the arrival of diesel multiple units and the reduction of branch lines during Beeching cuts in 1963, and withdrawals commenced in 1955.
+Most were withdrawn between 1958 and 1964.